nielssorensen/OpenEmu-wiki/Developers:-How-to-Build-System-and-Core-Plugins.md

 Enable the debug preferences pane in OpenEmu with: `defaults write com.openemu.OpenEmu debug 1`

 ## About OpenEmu
 The goal of OpenEmu is to be system agnostic so that plugins can be created to add support for new systems.
+One should be able to write a new plugin using only OpenEmuBase.framework and OpenEmuSystem.framework

 OpenEmu can be described as three layers: